omerwe/polyfun/README.md

 ```

-After creating these files, you should compute LD-scores in each chromosome.
+After creating these files, you should compute LD-scores for these annotations (one file for each chromosome).
 You can do this using the script `compute_ldscores.py`.
 Here is a use example for chromosome 1:
 ```
 mkdir -p output